jlsk22/hell0world.github.io/Critical Obj's/Midterm.md

  ---> My device is an object that imitates this 'silent killer' nature of seemingly harmless social media.

  ### Topic:
-- Social Media is a silent killer disguised as an arcade machine outputting candy and marketed to children to get them addicted, mcuh like drug addiction but when they realize it's too late.
+- Social Media is a silent killer disguised as an arcade machine outputting candy and marketed to children to get them addicted, much like drug addiction but when they realize it's too late.

 ### Device:
 - Metaphor